ksnyder2452/cast/README.md

 * Health Check Service.
 Used to check the state of all Services (including registered clients) and update the database appropriately
 * UI Controller.
 Used to manually control all clients, but also to demonstrate/simulate CAST functionality
 * REST Listener.
 Used to push Actions to registered Clients via REST API calls
-* Send REST Service.
-Used to demonstrate pushing REST API calls to the Execution Service.
-This demonstrates how we can integrate with pipelines
-   * Demo Postman Collection.
-Used to demonstrate connecting to the REST Service
 * Playwright Demo.
 Modification of the Playwright Tutorial to include hooks into the CAST framework.
 See [Playwright .Net demo](https://playwright.dev/dotnet/docs/intro) for the original source code
 * Playwright Java Demo.
 Modification of the Playwright Tutorial to include hooks into the CAST framework.
 See [Playwright Java demo](https://playwright.dev/java/docs/api/) for the original source code
 * Helper Apps.
 Used to help setup and configure a local CAST environment